DanielGriffiths1182/personal-rails5-application/README.md

 #**Authored by: Daniel Griffiths**
 - *start date: 2/25/17 (work in progress)*

-This README would normally document whatever steps are necessary to get the application up and running.
+# Application Purpose
+- This applications purpose is still being defined.
+The initial goal was to build an application with an advanced user signup   and login setup.

-- Added to gemfile
+# Added to gemfile
 - Rails 5
 - 'ruby  '                    '2.1.3'
 - 'bootstrap-sass',           '3.3.6'